METHADRENALINE/Shelley/README.md

 Shelley keeps track of activity around the server through separate text and voice points.
 People who spend time talking and participating gradually build up a score without having to run commands or do anything specifically for the bot.

 Text and voice activity are counted independently, with their own balances and leaderboards.
 The timing can be adjusted for each server.
+Points are tied to the member and stored independently from their current server membership.
+Leaving the server does not erase anything.
+If the same person joins again later, their previous text and voice points are still there and they continue from the same totals.

 Admins can correct the numbers when necessary.
 They can add or remove points from a member, reset text or voice points separately, or clear the whole points table.
 This is mostly there for maintenance, migrations, and experiments that went a little too well (yeah, this actually comes from bitter experience).